hashicorp/terraform/website/source/docs/providers/do/r/droplet.html.markdown

    the format `[12345, 123456]`.
 To retrieve this info, use a tool such as `curl` with the [DigitalOcean API](https://developers.digitalocean.com/#keys), to retrieve them.
+* `user_data` (Optional) - A string of the desired User Data for the Droplet.
+   User Data is currently only available in regions with metadata listed in their features.

 ## Attributes Reference